 What Can Be Done to Help Growing Pain?

-The good news is that your physiotherapist is trained to assess your child’s normal muscle length.
+As you would be well aware, not everyone can be a contortionist!
+The good news is that your physiotherapist skill set includes assessing your child’s standard muscle length.
 Immediately after their assessment, your child will be prescribed corrective techniques to lengthen any tight soft tissue.
 Every child is different, and they do have individual genetics.
-As you would be well aware, not everyone can be a contortionist!
-Therefore, the rate your child’s improvement, techniques used, or exercises performed will vary from individual to individual.
+Therefore, your child’s improvement rate, methods used, or exercises performed will vary from individual to individual.

 What Results Can You Expect?